 NBA - Winner

-NBA - Awards - Rookie Of The Year (reg. season)
+NBA - Awards - Sixth Man of the Year

-NBA - Division Northwest - Winner (reg. season)
+NBA - Division Pacific - Winner (reg. season)

-NBA - Division Southeast - Winner (reg. season)
+NBA - Division Atlantic - Winner (reg. season)

 Get all the latest sports news, expert tips and reviews.